madkehl/DisasterResponse/web_app/README.md

 3. Go to http://0.0.0.0:3001/

-** apply if you are working in the Udacity workspace environment.
+** these steps apply if you are working in the Udacity workspace environment.

 # Folders and files included: